Ravibio/Scene_Forge/docs/02_Getting_Started.md

 -  Pressing the **F5** key.

+# Where are the things?

+Once enabled most features become accessible through the use of shortcuts.
+The most commonly used are:
+- **Shift + S** used to open the functions menu
+- **Shift + A** used to add prototype objects to the scene

+>**Make sure that the scene view is the current active window when using shortcuts.**

+ You can check all available shortcuts [here](https://scene-forge.readthedocs.io/en/latest/19_Shortcuts/).
+Most features are also available on the tool bar at the top of the screen, **Tools/Scene Forge**.

 # Workflow and Components

 Prototyping a scene using Scene Forge consists of two basic steps.